top of page

 • Increased input costs

-• Higher pest and disease vulnerability
+• Increased pest and disease susceptibility.

 • Long-term land degradation